Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 Tanh

-- Smooth and differentiable.
+- Smooth and differentiable everywhere.

-Use cases:
+Use cases

-- Still used in recurrent neural networks (RNNs).
+- Still used in recurrent neural networks (RNNs)

 ReLU